Matuse: History

+One of Matuse's wetsuits (the Dante Hydrasilk) was named one of the ten best sustainable wetsuits of 2023 by Surfd.com for the eco-friendly materials it's made out of.

 Matuse's logo is derived from an ancient Taoist symbol that signifies three solid lines for heaven, three broken lines for Earth and a circle that represents the constant quest for perfection.
-Matuse's slogan is to make all their products "Ichiban," a Japanese phrase which means to make everything the best it can possibly be.
+Matuse's slogan is to make all their products ichiban, a Japanese phrase which means to make everything the best it can possibly be.

+In 2023, Matuse opened a branch in Australia.